open-telemetry/opentelemetry-specification/specification/trace/api.md

 `Tracer`s can be accessed with a `TracerProvider`.

-In implementations of the API, the `TracerProvider` is expected to be the stateful object that holds any configuration
+In implementations of the API, the `TracerProvider` is expected to be the stateful object that holds any configuration.
-(such as SpanProcessors and Exporters in the default SDK).

 Normally, the `TracerProvider` is expected to be accessed from a central place.
 Thus, the API SHOULD provide a way to set/register and access